stdombek/docs/content/en/docs/Settings/Settings_data_export/settings_data_export.md

 1. In the **Field mapping profiles** pane, click **New**.
 2. In the **New field mapping profile** window, enter a **Name** for the field mapping profile.
 3. Select an **Output format** from the drop-down list.
 MARC is the only option.
-4. Select as many **FOLIO record types** that apply by selecting the checkbox next to the option: Source record storage (entire record), Authority, Inventory instance (selected fields), Holdings, and/or Item.
+4. Select as many **FOLIO record types** that apply by selecting the checkbox next to the option: Source record storage (entire record), Inventory instance (selected fields), Holdings, and/or Item.
 You must select at least one option.
 5. Optional: Enter a **Description** for the field mapping profile.
 6. Optional: Exclude MARC fields from export with **Fields suppression**.
 7. Optional: To add a transformation, click **Add transformations** and follow these steps: